nicebots-xyz/botkit/readme.md

 ### Ping Extension

 The `ping` extension adds a slash command (`/ping`) to the bot.
 When a user types `/ping`, the bot will respond with `Pong!`.
 This extension demonstrates how to set up and register slash commands with py-cord.
+The `/ping` command has two options:
+- `ephemeral`: Whether the response should be ephemeral (visible only to the user who invoked the command).
+Default is `false`.
+- `embed`: Whether the response should be an embed.
+Default is `false`.

 ### Top.gg Extension

 The `topgg` extension is designed for bots listed on [top.gg](https://top.gg).
 When enabled, it automatically posts the bot's server count, shard count, and other stats to the top.gg API.

+### Branding Extension

+The `branding` extension allows you to customize the bot's online presence, as well as the default embed color, footer and author throughout the entire bot.
 ## Adding Extensions

 ### Built-in Extensions